Menton Travel Guide

 Menton: The Basics

-The weather is some of the best in the world, with 355 days of sun.
+Menton’s ideal location — in a valley on the Italian border between the Alps and the Mediterranean — benefits from a unique micro-climate that’s a few degrees warmer than the rest of the Côte d’Azur.
+In fact, the weather is some of the best in the world, with 355 days of sun.
 Hot and humid summers give way to mild winters.
 Summer temperatures rarely rise above 30 degrees Celsius, which is relatively moderate.
-See our guide to the weather in Menton.
+See our guide to the weather and when to visit.

 The gloriously pretty seaside town of Menton may well be lesser known than its Riviera neighbors, but it was at Menton that the French Riviera as we know it truly begun, when the widowed Queen Victoria came to stay in 1882, thus opening the floodgates for royals and high society to follow.
 Railways were built, grand villas replaced stone farmhouses, and ornate carriages carrying dukes and princes passed slowly along high coast roads above the sparkling sea.